carolinamattsson/follow-the-money/README.md

 balance column contains the balance of the accounts before the transaction is processed, and `post` if after.
-Using this option will cause the balances in the `src_balance` and `tgt_balance` columns to supersede the program's internal accounting, and it will infer the existence of deposits and withdrawals that it cannot see that would bring the balance back into line with what is given.
-Note that accounting imperatives of the transaction itself would override even a given balance.
+Using this option will cause the balances in the `src_balance` and `tgt_balance` columns to supersede the program's internal accounting.
+If and when discrepancies occur, the program will infer the existence of deposits and withdrawals enough to bring the balance back into line with what is given.
+Note that accounting imperatives of the transaction itself override even a given balance.

 Defining the `boundary_type` of the system is vital for interpreting the output of `follow_the_money`.
 Payment systems are rarely fully contained.
 Most allow